openshift-knative/serverless-operator/README.md

 Use the appropriate make targets or scripts in `hack`:

-- `make dev`: Deploys the serverless-operator without deploying Knative Serving.
+- `make dev`: Deploys the serverless-operator without deploying Knative Serving and Eventing.
-- `make install`: Scales the cluster appropriately, deploys serverless-operator and Knative Serving.
+- `make install`: Scales the cluster appropriately, deploys serverless-operator, Knative Serving and Eventing.
-- `make install-previous`: same with `make install` but deploy previous serverless-operator version.
+- `make install-previous`: same as `make install` but deploy previous serverless-operator version.

 **Note:** Don't forget you can chain `make` targets. `make images dev` is handy for example.

+**Note:** If you're using a system that cannot scale up dynamically (like CRC), remember to disable the scaleup logic using the `SCALE_UP=-1` environment variable, like `SCALE_UP=-1 make install`.

 ### Running tests